tolganacar/android-rick-and-morty-mvvm/README.md

 - Single Activity
 - MVVM Pattern
 - Clean Code
-- Repository Pattern

 **View:** Renders UI and delegates user actions to ViewModel

 **ViewModel:** Can have simple UI logic but most of the time just gets the data from UseCase

-**UseCase:** Contains all business rules and they written in the manner of single responsibility principle

-**Repository:** Single source of data.
-Responsible to get data from one or more data sources

 ## Tech Stack
 #### Dependencies